learn-co-curriculum/skills-based-js-intro-to-variables/README.md

 // "sugar glider"
 ```

 See how Ruby forgets that there is a variable outside of the method but JavaScript doesn't?
 Now might be a good time to drop to your knees, throw your fists into the air, and scream-ask, "What?!?"

 Let me give you a second.
 You ready?
 Okay, here's what's going on:

 Ruby automatically locally scopes variables but JavaScript does not unless you use the keyword `var`.
 Without this keyword, variables have a global scope.
 JavaScript knew about the variable `cuteAnimal` because we accidentally gave it a global scope.
-To make it local in scope (usually what you want), you'd have to add that `var` keyword, like so:
+To make it local in scope (always what you want; don't pollute that global namespace with variables!), you'd have to add that `var` keyword, like so:

 ```javascript
 function makeVariable() {